miguelamezola/miguelamezola.github.io/_posts/2021-10-24-integer-division.md

         negative = !negative;
     }

-    // count the number of time that 'b' goes into 'a' let count = 0;
+    // Count the number of time that 'b' goes into 'a' let count = 0;
     while (a >= b) {
         a = a - b;